luiztools/web3-examples/wallet-btcjs/README.md

 # Wallet BTC JS
-A simple BTC wallet generator in JS.
+A simple BTC console application in JS.

 ## How to Run